 Beacon Cliff, HARWICH, Tendring District, TM262317, Potential Local Geological Site

-Site of geological interest with potential for geological education.
+Beacon Cliff is a site of geological interest with potential for geological education.
 Coastal cliff with former exposure of Red Crag and London Clay.
 Site of considerable historical interest.

 In 1704 the naturalist Samuel Dale described a cliff of sand containing fossils at Beacon Cliff, Harwich that appears to be the first record of the East Anglian Crag deposits in the scientific literature.
 The fossiliferous sand is now known as the Red Crag but unfortunately this exposure, which lay on top of the London Clay, has now been lost due to coastal erosion.